Gills Bay: History

 The first pier was constructed in 1905 with the harbour some time later.
 In the 1980s Orkney Island Council decided to re-introduce the short sea crossing from Gills Bay to Burwick on South Ronaldsay.
 Tens of millions of pounds were spent on a new ferry and building a terminal and linkspan at Gills Bay together with similar facilities at Burwick.
-The service started on the 15 August 1989, sailing to Houton near Orphir as dredging still had to be done at Burwick, and ended on the 16 September 1989 when the linkspan at Gills was damaged by heavy weather.
+The service started on 15 August 1989, sailing to Houton near Orphir as dredging still had to be done at Burwick, and ended on 16 September 1989 when the linkspan at Gills was damaged by heavy weather.

 It was then realised that it would be impossible to run a regular service as planned due to the weather conditions and the operation was closed down, the ferry being laid-up for a while before being utilised by Orkney Ferries for inter-island work.
 Recently Burwick has been used by the passenger-only ferry which operates from John o' Groats during the summer.

-In the late 1990s Andrew Banks, an Orkney entrepreneur and founder of Pentland Ferries saw the potential of re-introducing the short sea crossing and attempted to get the use of the terminal.
+In the late 1990s Andrew Banks, an Orkney entrepreneur and founder of Pentland Ferries saw the potential of re-introducing the short sea crossing and attempted to make use of the terminal.
 It was only after he had threatened to build his own a short distance away that the council relented and he obtained a 99-year lease on the site.
 With a handful of local workers and some second hand construction machinery he spent two years, living in a caravan on site, making the terminal better able to withstand the swell and weather conditions experienced.
 This involved the construction of a pier, incorporating the dolphins (freestanding structures a vessel lies against) constructed by the previous operators, together with some dredging work.

-By the summer of 2001 Pentland Ferries were ready to start regular sailings with their vessel the MV Pentalina-B to St Margaret's Hope.
-It was soon realised that even with these improvements there would still be problems and that a much longer pier would be needed.
+By the summer of 2001 Pentland Ferries were ready to start regular sailings with their vessel, the MV Pentalina-B to St Margaret's Hope.
+It was soon realised that even with these improvements, there would still be problems and that a much longer pier would be needed.
 Fortunately an old floating dock was available for disposal at Lerwick.
 This was purchased, towed to St Margaret's Hope, where it was cleaned of all contaminants and then towed to Gills Bay where it was sunk to form a continuation of the pier thus greatly increasing its length.
 Old oil transfer hoses from the Scapa Flow oil terminal were used as fenders for the ferry while rock armour was dumped on the seaward side for protection against the waves.
-The tanks have been filled with concrete and the dock itself filled with the spoil from dredging to make more room for the ferry to manoeuvre.
-By the time all this work is finished the dock will be incorporated into the pier.
+The tanks have been filled with concrete and the dock itself filled with the spoil from dredging to make more room for the ferry to maneuver.
+By the time all this work was completed the dock was incorporated into the pier.